tnwinc/programing-class/front-end/README.md

 * Info about the lesson and the homework assigment will be posted there.
 * Feel free to post questions about the lesson or about the homework on the Issue.

-If you would like to start a topic of discussion or have a question not related to a lesson, create an issue of your own.
+If you would like to start a topic of discussion or have a question not related to a lesson, create an Issue for it.

 ## Homework